 3. If you’re a rulebook rebel...

 Do you prefer sticking to the script, refining procedures to replicate results?
 Or perhaps you’re more motivated to rip up the rulebook and try new procedures every time?
 The former is typical of the business builder, slowly perfecting how things are done to be assured that value will be maintained.
 The latter is a motivation seen in entrepreneurs, who will try lots of things to see what works.

 Low focus on procedure is essential for agile growth and experimentation in the early stages of a business.
 However, as a business matures a focus on procedure becomes more important to your success, so ensuring someone in your team is keen to ‘cross the ts’ is critical as your startup matures.

 Both entrepreneurs and business builders have a low preference for external references when compared to the general working population—that is, neither is strongly motivated to seek input from experts or stakeholders on their ideas, decisions, and strategies.
 Importantly though, entrepreneurs are even less inclined to seek an external opinion than business builders.
 Their vision and self-belief are powerful enough to drive them forward.

 That said, as a business matures, a greater focus on external reference is found to correlate with positive outcomes.
 As you scale, the need for experts in specific areas such as marketing, production or talent management, becomes critical to success.

 So… am I an entrepreneur or a business builder?

 Well, that really depends on your natural inclinations.
 We work best when following our natural preferences and businesses flourish when their founders have their eyes open to their potential blind spots.

 But whatever your motivations are initially, becoming aware of your blind spots and talents to optimize is the first step to becoming the type of entrepreneur you aspire to be - or building the business of your dreams.
 The power is yours!

-Reckon you're an entrepreneur?
-Find out more about how the Finger for Success assessment can help you here.
+Find out more about how the Fingerprint for Success assessment can help you here.